Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Methodology

 \subsubsection{Interview Structure and Interview Guide}

-In the following, we describe the structure of the interview and the content of the questions.
-Therefore, we outline the sections containing some top-level questions and follow-up questions.
-The interview guide can be found in the Appendix~\ref{sec:interview-appendix}, as well as in the replication package (Appendix~\ref{sec:replication}).
+In the following, we describe the interview structure and questions.
+We outline all sections, each containing top-level questions and corresponding follow-up questions.
+The full interview guide can be found in Appendix~\ref{sec:interview-appendix}.

-\boldparagraph{Introduction} The interview sessions each started with an introduction part.
-This included greeting the participant, explaining the interview's purpose and procedure, and obtaining consent from the participants.
-We especially underlined that we are only interested in personal opinions and experiences and not judging their case of secret leakage.
-Of course, the participants were free to decide which information they want to share and could skip questions anytime.
+\boldparagraph{Introduction} Each interview started with greeting the participant, explaining the interview's purpose and procedure, and obtaining consent from the participants.
+We underlined that we are only interested in personal opinions and experiences and not judging their case of secret leakage.
+The participants could skip questions anytime.

-\boldparagraph{Code Secrets} In the first section, we talked about code secrets and made sure that the participants and we have the same understanding of what a code secret is.
+\boldparagraph{Code Secrets} In the first section, we talked about code secrets and established a shared understanding of what a code secret is.
 Moreover, we asked participants about their broader experiences with code secrets.
 This included where they came into touch with code secrets and their experiences regarding sensitivity, and code secret access.

-\boldparagraph{Secret Leakage and Remediation Approaches} As we invited only participants who experienced code secret leakage, we continued with that in this section.
-Again, we established a uniform understanding of what a secret leak is.
-Then, we queried participants about their most impactful or latest (depending on what they remember in more detail) secret leak they experienced.
-To get detailed insights, we asked questions on reasons why the leak occurred, consequences, and changes to secret handling that were triggered by the incident.
-Related to the leak, we asked questions regarding the remediation of the secret leak, including experiences, challenges, involved individuals/teams, and consulted resources.
+\boldparagraph{Secret Leakage and Remediation Approaches} We continued with the code secret leakage incident that the participant had experienced.
+First, we established a uniform understanding of what a secret leak is.
+Then, we queried participants about their most impactful or latest (depending on what they remember best) secret leak.
+To get detailed insights, we asked for reasons why the leak occurred, consequences, and changes to secret handling due to the incident.
+Related to the leak, we asked for its remediation, including experiences, and challenges, involved individuals/teams, and consulted resources.